Hire The Law Firm That Keeps

 That’s not salesmanship.
 It’s deception.

-And it may violate both federal and state consumer protection laws.
+And it may violate both federal and state consumer protection laws, as well as regulations designed to protect buyers from these practices.

 Real Case Example: How One Family Fought Back

-A single mother in Florida financed a used SUV through her dealership.
+A single mother in Florida purchased a used SUV through her dealership.

-She had decent credit and was quoted 6% on the lot.
+She had decent credit and was quoted 6% on the lot at the time of sale.

 Months later, she found out the lender only charged 3.9%.
 The dealer added 2.1% — nearly $2,000 in extra interest.